7 Best Affordable Pet Insurance Companies of 2026

 This includes when you switch insurance carriers as well.

-So if you know your pet has cancer, for example, there is a good chance that another carrier will exclude any treatment related to cancer that existed before the policy was purchased.
+So if you know your pet has cancer, for example, there is a good chance that another carrier will exclude any cancer-related treatment before the policy was purchased.

-While you can't be denied coverage for the a preexisting conditions in most cases they will deny coverage of treatment for that condition.
+While you can't be denied coverage for preexisting conditions in most cases, they will deny coverage of treatment for that condition.

 The good news is that some companies might distinguish between curable and incurable conditions and may be willing to reimburse you for coverage of a curable condition.